stephen-hqxu/superterrainplus/README.md

 	<img src="https://img.shields.io/badge/CMake_3.18-064F8C?style=flat&logo=cmake&logoColor=white" />
 </p>

-Procedural technique is one of the most popular topics in computer graphics and allows us to generate data using the power of algorithms and minimise efforts spent on editing.
+Procedural content generation is one of the most popular topics in computer graphics and allows us to generate data using the power of algorithms and minimise efforts spent on editing.

 *SuperTerrain+* is a procedural terrain engine and real-time renderer started as my personal project in July, 2020 and later become my undergraduate dissertation project; now I mainly use it as a playground for exploring this area further and improving my programming proficiency; more importantly, for fun.